skreimeyer/NPDES-Report/report.md

 Table 99: The measurements taken at MacArthur Park Pond are not equivalent to the assays taken at the prescribed outfalls.
 'Present' indicates that e.coli have been identified by the density of colony-forming-units has not been determined.

 Maintenance of the MS4 in public areas is supplemented by volunteer efforts, such as those by the FoFC and KLRB commission.
-The FoFC conducts over 20 cleanups a year that removes waste such as floatables, tires and even refrigerators from the Fourche Creek Bayou.
+The FoFC conducts over 20 s a year that removes waste such as floatables, tires and even refrigerators from the Fourche Creek Bayou.

 ## 3.9 Areas of New Development<a name="3.9-Areas-of-New-Development"></a>
 **Requirement:**